-In the years that followed, I was to meet 16 Zen teachers, had private interview (sanzen) with 8 of them, and studied koan with 4.
+In the years that followed, I was to meet 16 Zen teachers, gained private interview (sanzen) with 8 of them, and studied koan with 4.
 Of these four, I was personal assistant to two.
 One for 8 years and the second for 3 years.
 The first teacher, abbot Jeroen Witkam, was authorized to give koan training by AMA Samy, an Indian Zen teacher of the Sanbo Kyodan school and Jesuit priest.
 I was able to work through both the Gateless Gate (Mumonkan) and Blue Cliff Record (Hegikanroku) koan collections.
 In addition to the introductory koans, this amounted to about 230 koans altogether.
 Later I was fortunate to lead my own weekend sesshins for guests specifically coming to this monastery for instruction and experience in meditation.
 I gained valuable experience receiving participants in sanzen during the weekend, while my assistant took over the group in my absences from the zendo.

 Around this time, as chair of the Monastic Interreligious Dialogue for the Dutch-speaking region, I was privileged to take part in the 2005 Spiritual Exchange with Zen monks in Japan.
-Our party had a challenging and rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training was particularly hard.
+Our party had a challenging and rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training was particularly strict.

 The second teacher I assisted was the Dharma heir to Teh Cheng, an Indonesian-born Chinese who revived Buddhism in Indonesia.
 This teaching style included mutual enquiry and written, rather than verbal, answers to koans, a method also used for more advanced monks in Japan, in temples such as Daitokuji.

 This second teacher, Prof. Ton Lathouwers, similarly asked for written answers to koans.
 I sent mine to him in letters.
 As assistant, my duties included receiving sesshin participants in sanzen during the quarterly meditation retreats, when numbers could run up to over 100 participants.
 I also gave basic instruction to beginners.
 This was invaluable experience fro which I remain very grateful.

 Leaving the monastery